dtinblack/dtinblack.github.io/_posts/2016-01-26-ten-tips-for-blogs.md

 Set a deadline for each post which helps at the editing stage where time pressure can sharpen up a post.
 The following questions can be used to guide topic selection:

-- What is the central message of the post ?
+- What is the central message of the post?

-- Why is the message important ?
+- Why is the message important?
 Will it be useful, new, counterintuitive, or build on previous work ?
-If the message is exploring a new idea ( whether technological, social, business etc ) then what is it going to change ?
+If the message is exploring a new idea ( whether technological, social, business etc ) then what is it going to change?

-- What credibility does the author have to support the views expressed in the message ? e.g. previous work, personal experience, academic or professional ?
+- What credibility does you have to support the views expressed in the message? e.g. previous work, personal experience, academic or professional?

 At this point draft a single sentence about what the post is about which will eventually be used as the summary.
 Also, start to think about an eye catching title that is relevant to the post.

 <b>c.
 The First Draft(s)</b>

 The purpose of the drafts at this stage is try and sharpen up the subject of the post.
 After several drafts it may not be clear but it is important to persevere.
 Sometimes it doesn't become clear and then the idea goes back on the shelf until it has developed more.
+I try to write 500 words a day around the subject.
+At the end of say a week I sift through the pages to find the key idea and fresh views on the subject.

 <b>d.
 [Point of View](http://www.bbc.co.uk/bitesize/ks3/english/reading/character/revision/5/)</b>

-It is important to be clear what the relationship between the author and the reader - what is the perspective that the post is being written ?
+It is important to be clear what the relationship between yourself and the reader.

 - First Person - you are writing about yourself and using words such as "I", "me","my" and "mine".
-But can also invovle "We", "Us" and "Our".
+But can also involve "We", "Us" and "Our".
+The post is about your personal experience and how that may relate to the target reader.

 - Second Person - you are addressing the reader directly and using "you", "your" and "yours".
+For example, this post is addressing you!

 - Third Person - you are telling the reader and using words such as "he", "she","it" and "they".
+You may be writing a post where you are making a judgement about others.
+For example it could be about the government or a celebrity.

 <b>e.
 Editing</b>

 People can view editing as a 'slash and burn' process as their work is cut and changed.
 However, it as an important part in the creative process.

 - Grammar - is the thought being expressed in each sentence clearly expressed ?
-Are nouns, verbs etc. used correctly ?
-Are the aspects of time - past, present, and future - consistent ?
+Are nouns, verbs etc. used correctly?
+Are the aspects of time - past, present, and future - consistent?

-- Paragraphs - are the paragraphs clearly linked ?
+- Paragraphs - are the paragraphs clearly linked?

-- Title - is it eye catching enough for the reader to read further ?
+- Title - is it eye catching enough for the reader to read further?

-- Single sentence summary - does the single sentence that is displayed accurately cover the post ?
-Can the number of words be reduced further ?
+- Single sentence summary - does the single sentence that is used accurately cover the post?
+Can the number of words be reduced further?

-- Tags - are the tags cover the key points in the post ?
+- Tags - are the tags cover the key points in the post?

-- Length - my posts are aimed at a quick read ( maybe over a coffee ? ) therefore the length needs to be somewhere around 500 - 700 words.
+- Length - my posts are aimed at a quick read ( maybe over a coffee? ) therefore the length needs to be somewhere around 500 - 700 words.
+However, you may way to increase the length to cover wider topics.
+Your decision.

 <b>10.
 How will feedback be gathered and used about the blog's readership?</b>

-Apart from using Google Analytics to gather the frequency of readership ( which could be used to set targets ), adding comment capabilities to the blog allows direct feedback to be captured.
-Finally, how will regular communication the target audience be managed? - email subscriptions?
+Apart from using Google Analytics to gather the frequency of readership ( which could be used to set targets ), adding comment capabilities to the blog allows direct feedback about your posts.
+Finally, how will regular communication with the target audience be managed? - email subscriptions?
+RSS etc.?

+The lessons listed above are not definitive ( I keep adding to them on a regular basis ) but they may be a starting point to help turn you into successful blogger.
+Good luck!